How to Find Computer OU in Active Directory & Export CSV List

 With this command, you can search the entire AD for all computer objects (Domain Controllers are also treated as Computers by the AD) and list out the Organizational Unit of that computer.

 Create a blank CSV with just the headers (Computers and Organizational Unit).
 Then the query iterates to find AD computer objects and pull out the Distinguished Name and SamID.
-Then it scans for the “OU=”, which it uses to separate the OU from the rest of the computer object details.
+Then it scans for the “OU=”, which it uses to separate the get all computers in OU PowerShell parameter from the rest of the computer object details.

 It uses loops to perform the required task and prints out the result in the console.
 Simultaneously the admin receives a CSV file output for documentation purposes.